-The Stone Edge Farm MicroGrid is a living open source laboratory and the vision of one couple.
+Stone Edge Farm Winery’s MicroGrid is an open-source living laboratory and the vision of one couple.

-Leslie and Mac McQuown purchased the first of five contiguous parcels that now comprise Stone Edge Farm in 1995.
-The seven separate electrical services on these parcels and the family’s wish to route energy efficiently were the genesis of the MicroGrid (see History).
+Leslie and Mac McQuown purchased the first of five contiguous parcels that became Stone Edge Farm in 1995.
+The seven separate electrical services on this property and the family’s wish to route energy efficiently were the genesis of the MicroGrid (see History).

 The McQuowns began the MicroGrid with solar panel installations.
 Resolving to reduce the farm’s carbon footprint by half, they exceeded their goal in one year.
 Next they decided to explore how far below zero emissions they could go while testing new technologies and business models.

-Mac McQuown led a team that created the first stock index fund, and he founded several entrepreneurial financial service companies.
-A former naval officer, he has served on the board of the Scripps Institution of Oceanography for 15 years.
+Mac McQuown led a team that created the first stock index fund, and he founded numerous entrepreneurial financial service and winery companies.
+A former naval officer, he has served on the board of the Scripps Institution of Oceanography for 18 years.

 Leslie McQuown is by inclination and education an interior and exterior designer.
 Her aesthetic vision informs the architecture, art installations, and landscaping of Stone Edge Farm.
 The McQuowns are dedicated to addressing the issue of climate change.

-Craig Wooster was CEO of Wooster Energy Engineering and general contractor for the Microgrid project for over five years.
-He assembled and managed the team of vendor partners who created the Microgrid and also oversaw the internship program.
-His legacy is continued by his son, Troy Wooster.
+Craig Wooster, late CEO of Wooster Energy Engineering, was general contractor for the MicroGrid for over five years.
+He assembled and managed the team that created the MicroGrid.
+His legacy is continued by his son, Troy.